OwenCochell/cursepy/README.md

 with information very easy.

-Curse Instances have plenty of other nifty features for easing your development, so be sure to check out their [documentation](https://cursepy.readthedocs.io/en/latest/basic/curse_inst.html)!
+Curse Instances have plenty of other nifty features for easing your development, so be sure to check out the [CurseInstance Tutorial](https://cursepy.readthedocs.io/en/latest/basic/curse_inst.html)!

 ## Wrappers